–“They are like high priests murmuring to each other”

-Back in 2008 the banking community crashed the global economy with sub prime loans; if an entire profession of bankers and accountants can go off the rail, then certainly artists are even more at risk of going wrong because they love to wear the emperor’s new clothes.
-History bears witness to entire cultures turning delusional, like the Dutch Tulip craze or real estate and stock market bubbles.
+Back in 2008 the banking community crashed the global economy with sub prime loans.
+If bankers and accountants can go off the rail, then certainly artists are at risk of wearing the emperor’s new clothes.
+History bears witness to these temporary cultural delusions, from the Dutch Tulip craze to real estate and stock market bubbles.

 Which suggests that if it’s 2019 and you’re an MFA or PhD graduate, you’re neither artist nor curator but likely an esoteric priest in an academic cult as far removed from art as homeopathy is from real medicine.

-At the lecture’s end I raised a question; the work shown ignored aesthetics and beauty.
-Yet Nobel prize winning physicist Paul Dirac is quoted saying “if one is working from the point of view of getting beauty in one’s equations, and if one has really a sound insight, one is on a sure line of progress”.
-Jaclyn came down like a ton of bricks, with severe disapproval at hearing the word beauty used in a conversation about art.
-Did I know nothing of postmodernism?
-I was spooked by so stringent a voice: she was likely defending curatorial territory… yet a dialogue should be an exchange of opinions and not the imposition of questionable assumptions.
-I brought up Denis Dutton’s YouTube video “The Art Instinct, a Darwinian Theory of Beauty”.
+At Dr. Meloche’s lecture’s end I raised a question; the student’s work ignored aesthetics, yet Nobel prize winning physicist Paul Dirac is quoted saying “if one is working from the point of view of getting beauty in one’s equations, and if one has really a sound insight, one is on a sure line of progress”.
+Jaclyn frowned, came down like a ton of bricks at hearing the word “beauty” used in a conversation about art.
+Did I know nothing of current theory?
+I was spooked by her angry voice, perhaps defending curatorial territory… yet anger reveals insecurity.
+I mentioned Einstein agreed with Dirac, as did Denis Dutton in his YouTube video “The Art Instinct, a Darwinian Theory of Beauty”.

-Today science reveals a visual language of non-verbal communication such as body language, aural language, visual language and other subliminal deep brain functions.
-That means making art into an intellectual process is harmful, severs it from its supportive structures.
-We restrict art to superficial levels when we discard its sensory and aesthetic foundation, we deprive art of the vocabulary and grammar that are integral to our intellectual being and its intellectual meaning.
-I presented a condensed version of the above to keep it short, including other scientists who established beauty as an algorithm.
+Today science says an art predominantly intellectual is severed from its foundation, restricted to superficial levels of consciousness.
+Discarding a sensory and aesthetic base, we deprive art of the vocabulary and grammar integral to our intellectual being.
+I gave a condensed version of the above to keep it short.
 Some in the audience murmured agreement but Dr. Meloche was not pleased.